Crispy Roasted Chickpeas

 - 2 tsp fresh thyme leaves, massaged

-Question.
 What is your favorite chickpea recipe?
 Do you like to eat them sweet?
 Or savory?
-Please leave a comment by clicking here.
+Please leave a comment below.